google-research/recsim/README.md

 This is not an officially supported Google product.

+## What's new
+*  **12/13/2019:** Added (abstract) classes for both multi-user environments and agents.
+Added bandit algorithms for generalized linear models.

 ## Installation and Sample Usage

 It is recommended to install RecSim using (https://pypi.org/project/recsim/):